basho/basho_docs/source/languages/en/riakcs/cookbooks/garbage-collection.md

 listed below.
 Running the script with no command provided displays a list of the available commands.

+{{#1.5.0-}}
-* `batch` - Manually start garbage collection for a batch of eligible objects
+* `batch` --- Manually start garbage collection for a batch of eligible objects
+{{/1.5.0-}}
+{{#1.5.0+}}
+* `batch` --- Manually start garbage collection for a batch of eligible objects.
+This command takes an optional argument to indicate a leeway time other than the currently configured `leeway_seconds` time for the batch.
+{{/1.5.0+}}
-* `status` - Get the current status of the garbage collection daemon.
+* `status` --- Get the current status of the garbage collection daemon.
 The output is dependent on the current state of the daemon.
-* `pause` - Pause the current batch of object garbage collection and halt any furhter garbage collection until the daemon is resumed.
+* `pause` --- Pause the current batch of object garbage collection.
-* `cancel` - Cancel the current batch of object garbage collection.
 It has no effect if there is no active batch.
-* `resume` - Resume a paused garbage collection batch.
+* `resume` --- Resume a paused garbage collection batch.
 It has no effect if there is no previously paused batch.
+* `set-interval` --- Set or update the garbage collection interval.
+This setting uses a unit of seconds.
+{{#1.5.0+}}
+* `set-leeway` --- Set or update the garbage collection leeway time.
+This setting indicates how many seconds must elapse after an object is deleted or overwritten before the garbage collection system may reap the object.
+This setting uses a unit of seconds.
+{{/1.5.0+}}

 For more information, see our documentation on [[Riak CS command line tools]].